-Although both strategies are bullish, you would normally anticipate that a short put strategy will outperform covered calls in a volatile or downtrending market.
+Although both strategies are bullish, you would normally anticipate that a strategy with naked puts will outperform covered calls in a volatile or downtrending market.
 That has been true when you compare the CBOE PutWrite S&P 500 Index (PUT) with the CBOE S&P 500 BuyWrite Index (BXM) over the 2008-09 bear market.

 Which strategy is right for you depends on your trading objectives and market outlook.
-If you need maximum control over your risk, then a short put strategy may be the best choice.
+If you need maximum control over your risk, then a strategy using naked puts may be the best choice.

 If you want more upside potential and are willing to take on more risk, out-of-the-money covered calls are appropriate.
 This is a great illustration of one of the best things about being an options trader — you have many alternatives and a lot of flexibility to make the right choice for your portfolio.